-For additional info, check out this great article from the ASPCA.
+For additional info, you should check out this great article from the ASPCA.
 It includes advice if you need special consideration for horses, birds, reptiles and “small creatures” (hamsters, gerbils, etc.)

 Possible 2021 Disasters

-AccuWeather has predicted that the 2021 Atlantic hurricane season will deliver 16-20 named storms.
+AccuWeather predicts that the 2021 Atlantic hurricane season will deliver 16-20 named storms.
 Seven to 10 of them will be hurricanes.
 Three to five will become major hurricanes (maximum sustained winds of 111 mph or greater).

-AccuWeather also forecasted tornado activity to be slightly above but near normal for 2021.
+AccuWeather also forecasts tornado activity to be slightly above but near normal for 2021.
 That number will reach 1,350-1,500 tornadoes across the US.

 No matter where you live in the US, there is always the potential of a hurricane, tornado, blizzard, earthquake, forest fire, or other disaster.